-Click here to find the full program for the next season 2017/18 of CURIE Executive.
+Click here to find the full program for this season 2017/18 of CURIE Executive.

 "What I appreciate the most?
 To meet other ambitious and curious women in a setting where professionalism together with new, interesting angles in the digital field is the focus.
 I'm always super inspired when I go home.”
 Member of CURIE Executive 2016/17

 CURIE of Tomorrow